tsunami416604/azure-docs.hu-hu/articles/dns/dns-operations-recordsets.md

 ---
-title: Az Azure PowerShell-lel az Azure DNS DNS-rekordok kezelése |} A Microsoft Docs
+title: Manage DNS records in Azure DNS using Azure PowerShell | Microsoft Docs
-description: Az Azure DNS-tartomány üzemeltetése esetén kezelése a DNS-rekordhalmazok és rekordok az Azure DNS szolgáltatásra.
-Az összes PowerShell-parancsokat rekordhalmazokat és rekordokat műveleteket.
+description: Managing DNS record sets and records on Azure DNS when hosting your domain on Azure DNS.
+All PowerShell commands for operations on record sets and records.
 services: dns
 documentationcenter: na
-author: vhorne
+author: asudbring
 manager: timlt
 ms.assetid: 7136a373-0682-471c-9c28-9e00d2add9c2
 ms.service: dns